Every three years employers must put certain members of staff back into an auto enrolment pension scheme. This is called re-enrolment.

 The first step is to choose your re-enrolment date and this should be done as soon as possible.
 Your re-enrolment date is chosen by you, with a 6 month window to choose from.
 Therefore, you may decide to align your re-enrolment date with your other business processes such as the start of your financial year, or to avoid seasonal peaks.

-This window falls three months either side of the third anniversary of your staging date.
-Regardless of whether or not you used postponement at your staging date, re-enrolment occurs three years after your staging date, not your deferral date.
+This window falls three months either side of the third anniversary of your staging date/duties start date.
+Regardless of whether or not you used postponement at your staging date/duties start date, re-enrolment occurs three years after this, and not your deferral date.

 Please note: the date you choose will apply to all staff i.e. you cannot use different dates for different staff members or groups of staff.